Code of Ethics and Conduct.

 • obtains a personal financial gain or advantage (other than normal remuneration) in business transactions or dealings involving Mammoth.

-No one should use any inside information they have gained through their engagement with Mammoth for his or her own advantage, for that of a friend or relative or for any one else.
-“Advantage” in this context includes both positive benefit Information and Trade Secrets plus the Inside Information and Share Dealing sections of this Code.
+No one should use any inside information they have gained through their engagement with Mammoth for his or her own advantage, for that of a friend or relative or for anyone else.
+“Advantage” in this context includes both positive benefit and avoiding what might otherwise result in a loss.

 b.
 Honesty and fair dealing

 We should be honest, fair and truthful in all of our dealings.
-Our stakeholders (including colleagues, customers, consumers, business partners and suppliers and governmental authorities) expect absolute integrity from us.
+Our stakeholders (including colleagues, customers, consumers, business partners, suppliers and governmental authorities) expect absolute integrity from us.
 We must never attempt to deceive or mislead others.

 c.
 Confidential information and trade secrets